gregorriegler/mob-programming-rpg/retro/microretro-2022-12-22.md

 # Goal

-- !! potential bug: rotate button should not use rotateToTarget
+- [X] !! potential bug: rotate button should not use rotateToTarget
+- [X] !! remove old and then unused rotate functions
+- For next time we could take a look at this one:
+    - Game ctor should use props obj iso multi params

 # Retro